Life is like a box of chocolates.

 Heart thinking follows the same principles.
 After analysing all the facts, you also look at how it feels.
 When it feels good, you move forward.

-There are four key benefits to include heart thinking in your decision-making process:
+There are four key benefits to including heart thinking in your decision-making process:

 - Reduce stress